 Muddying the waters further, Comcast, a leading American ISP, has come out saying that, while it opposes Title II, it shouldn’t be interpreted as standing against net neutrality.
 Though fully supportive of enforceable net neutrality rules, Title II they claim simply goes too far.
 Mirroring Pai, they’ve cited the $3.6 billion fall in investment amongst the US’s 12 largest ISPs as a direct result of its heavy-handedness.

 So, the picture’s a complex one, with good arguments for change or keeping things the same.
 And be under no doubt, just because these regulatory changes are occurring on the other side of the Pond, it doesn’t mean that UK internet users escape unscathed.
 Firstly, we could experience variable speeds accessing American sites from here if net neutrality’s weakened and, more speculatively, it could set a precedent for regulatory changes here, where although covered by EU net neutrality law, there’s the opportunity to revise this following Brexit.

 Whatever happens to net neutrality, Khaos Control Cloud will be here, your ERP on the go solution providing control over your business on any device anywhere.
 Interested?
-Start your FREE trial today!
+Start your FREE month today!